axekar/Demodigi/Utilities/README.md

 `user_data_script`: Script that does the routine work related to creating users on Canvas

+`user_access_script`: Script for the routine task of renewing access for users who have lost it for some reason

 `KL_script`: Script that does the routine work related to the course module Kartläggning

 `Obsolete`: Directory containing code that we no longer expect to need